patchamama/prototype-fast-dev-nodeJS-API/README.md

 brew install mongodb-community
 ```

 Finally, type `brew services start mongodb-community` into your terminal.
-This is what actually starts up the Mongo server. **You’ll need to have the Mongo server running any time you want to interact with your database, view your myFlix app, or use the Mongo shell**.
+This is what starts up the Mongo server. **You’ll need to have the Mongo server running any time you want to interact with your database, view your myFlix app, or use the Mongo shell**.

 To stop running the Mongo server, enter the command `brew services stop mongodb-community` in your terminal.

 ##### MongoDB atlas as remote

-Loggin and create account of [MongoDB Atlas](https://www.mongodb.com/atlas/database)
+Login and create an account of [MongoDB Atlas](https://www.mongodb.com/atlas/database)

 ![Mongodb create](docs/mongodb-welcome.png)